The Complete Disney Villains List 2025: Names and Fun Facts Too

 The dogcatcher was based on the Barney Fife character from The Andy Griffith show.

-Maleficent, the big bad queen in Disney’s 1959 Sleeping Beauty, is incarnation of pure evil and the one responsible for the misfortune that befell King Stefan’s kingdom.
-Her dark, horned design makes her one of the most instantly recognizable villains in the Disney cast of characters.
+Maleficent, the wicked queen in Disney’s 1959 Sleeping Beauty, is incarnation of pure evil and the one responsible for the misfortune that befell King Stefan’s kingdom.
+Her dark, horned design makes her one of the most instantly recognizable villains and many would argue that she’s one of the best Disney villains of all time.

 Fun Fact